If you are reading this then you are interested in learning more about me or you are just really really bored. Either way, here’s a little info on me.

 I wanted to be a scientist since I can remember, as cheesy as it sounds, it’s true.
 I love science and have a strong despise, ok maybe even anger, against fake science and fake claims.
 But of course I also love all things beauty, fitness, health and well being and feel like it’s time to marry scientific facts with these hugely grown areas.

 I am specifically very passionate about the image of science to the public and I am very saddened about the negative feel that the media have given to science over the years, especially to chemistry.
 There is a history to this and why it happened but the main point being: not all chemicals are nasty and bad and even water is a chemical from which, if you drink above a certain amount, you can also die from!
 Unfortunately, sales and promotions are driven by trends and as we are now into the “organic” era more and more products are being advertised as “0% chemicals” and are absolute promotional traps, based on misconception, fear and lack of education, because for example, even water, is a chemical.
-If you are interested in learning more about this subject and even why the term “organic” annoys every scientist, I am in the process of writing an article titled “The Chemical Misconception”.
+If you are interested in learning more about this subject and even why the term “organic” annoys every scientist check out my post on:

 I am also interested in sieving out the good science from the bad.
 Throughout my career, I have come across multiple peer-reviewed scientific articles that are based on no evidence whatsoever or even fake data!
 This is currently a big issue for science and there are a couple of reasons to this.
 Partly, it is because scientific funding has become so competitive that even some scientists have become “promotional sales people” in order to secure research funding.
 Other times, it is because some laboratories do not want to share their in-house secrets, minimising competition (which is, if you ask me, against the core principle of science – to share knowledge) and other times it is due to lack of good communication.
 Communication is one of humanities difficulties and well science, as you can imagine, can be complicated!
 If you are interested in reading about this further I am in the process of writing an articled titled “Is science always scientific?”.